Aaron98990/ways-of-the-game/restarts.md

 For all restarts except dropped balls and penalty kick, the person who takes the restart can't touch the ball until it touches another player else its always an indirect free kick.
 This touch includes deflections from any player from both teams.
 The ball hitting the goalpost, crossbar, corner post or match official does not reset this rule.
 Read more in the "two offenses at once" section.

-For penalty kick, if the kicker double touches it immediatly after the kick and a goal is scored from the kick, it is a retake.
-In all other cases, it is an indrect free kick for the opposing team.
+For penalty kick, if the kicker double touches it immediately after the kick and a goal is scored from the kick, it is a retake.
+In all other cases, it is an indirect free kick for the opposing team.

 > the kicker accidentally kicks the ball with both feet simultaneously or the ball touches their non-kicking foot or leg immediately after the kick:
 > - if the ball enters the goal from the kick, the kick is retaken